YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

  Uptick Social DAO is a unique platform-based application that manages Uptick governance within the decentralized community, and is based on the data structure of the decentralized CRM module.

 ### **6.5.
-Web 3.0 API**
+Web3 API**

-The Web 3.0 API is the external interface provided by various Uptick modules, which ensures that each function supports dApp developers through the underlying Web 3.0 API.
-Simple and intuitive interfaces are available, which enables Web 3.0 API developers to fully take advantage of blockchain technology, and offer users secure, transparent, and trustless decentralized solutions.
+The Web3 API is the external interface provided by various Uptick modules, which ensures that each function supports dApp developers through the underlying Web3 API.
+Simple and intuitive interfaces are available, which enables Web3 API developers to fully take advantage of blockchain technology, and offer users secure, transparent, and trustless decentralized solutions.

-### Web 3.0 API Main Features：
+### Web3 API Main Features：

 **Abstraction**

-Developers interact with blockchain through the Web 3.0 API, making it much more simple and intuitive, and removing the need to worry about underlying technical details.
+Developers interact with blockchain through the Web3 API, making it much more simple and intuitive, and removing the need to worry about underlying technical details.

 **Flexibility**